Beech Nut Baby Food Lawsuit: What You Need to Know?

 6. Don’t ignore warning signs:

-Parents should consult with their paediatrician and contact the FDA to report any possible food contaminants if a baby exhibits signs of developmental delays or other health issues.
+Parents should consult with their pediatrician and contact the FDA to report any possible food contaminants if a baby exhibits signs of developmental delays or other health issues.

 7. Eat healthy foods yourself: